Macular disease and driving

 If it seems you may need to stop driving in the future, it is better to take control and plan ahead.

-If you are in any doubt as to whether your sight is good enough to drive, seek advice from an optician or ophthalmologist.
+If you have any doubts about whether your vision is good enough to drive, consult an optician or ophthalmologist.

-Most European countries conform to the same sight regulations.
+Most European countries follow the same sight rules.
 However, some parts of the world may have different requirements.
-Before travelling abroad, check if you are still eligible to drive.
+Before travelling abroad, check whether you are still eligible to drive.

 Group 2 driving